CDL-HongwooLee/Hi-GDT/README.md

 ### Usage

 ```
-usage: HiGDTdiff.py [-h] -pk1 PICKLE1 -pk2 PICKLE2 -gd1 GENEDOMAIN1 -gd2 GENEDOMAIN2 -b BEDFILE -r REFILE -p PREFIX [-f FLANKING] [-l LCUT] [-fc FC] [-c CUTOFF] [-o OUTDIR] [--norm]
+usage: HiGDTdiff.py [-h] -pkl1 PICKLE1 -pkl2 PICKLE2 -b BEDFILE -r REFILE -p PREFIX [-f FLANKING] [-l LCUT] [-fc FC] [-c CUTOFF] [--pvalue] [-o OUTDIR] [--unnorm]

 optional arguments:
   -h, --help     show this help message and exit
-  -pk1 PICKLE1      Path to the matrix1.pickle file for the control sample.
+  -pkl1 PICKLE1  Path to the matrix1.pkl file for the control sample.
-                    By default, this file is generated by HiGDT.py and is located at {outdir}/{prefix}.{resolution}{BP/FRAG}.matrix.pickle.
+                 By default, this file is generated by HiGDT.py and is located at {outdir}/{prefix}.{resolution}{BP/FRAG}.matrix.pkl.

-  -pk2 PICKLE2      Path to the matrix2.pickle file for the treat sample'
+  -pkl2 PICKLE2  Path to the matrix2.pkl file for the treat sample'
-                    By default, this file is generated by HiGDT.py and is located at {outdir}/{prefix}.{resolution}{BP/FRAG}.matrix.pickle.

-  -gd1 GENEDOMAIN1  Path to the HiGDT output file of the control sample including single-gene domains.
-                    By default, this file is generated by HiGDT.py and is located at {outdir}/{prefix}.SingeGeneDomain.txt

-  -gd2 GENEDOMAIN2  Path to the HiGDT output file of the treat sample including single-gene domains.
-                    By default, this file is generated by HiGDT.py and is located at {outdir}/{prefix}.SingeGeneDomain.txt
+                 By default, this file is generated by HiGDT.py and is located at {outdir}/{prefix}.{resolution}{BP/FRAG}.matrix.pkl.

   -b BEDFILE     Path to the .bed file which includes genic information.
                  The 4th column should contain labels for each element.

   -r REFILE      Path to the fragment.bed file, which is composed of 'chromosome', 'fragment_start', 'fragment_end', 'fragment_number'.
-                    The resolution of this file must match that of matrix.pickle files.
+                 The resolution of this file must match that of matrix.pkl files.
                  Both fixed intervals and restriction fragment intervals are allowed.
                  By default, this file is generated by HiGDT.py at {outdir}/{prefix}.{resolution}{BP/FRAG}.bed.

   -p PREFIX      Prefix for naming output files.

   -f FLANKING    The size of surrounding regions (bp) for the comparison.
                  The recommended range is 1000-3000 bp.
                  Default = 2000.

   -l LCUT        The size cutoff (bp) of genes for the comparison.
                  Should be larger than (resolution x 4).
-                    Default = 1000.
+                 Default = 1000.œ

-  -fc FC            The fold chage cutoff for comparing surrounding contact frequencies.
+  -fc FC         The fold chage cutoff for comparing contact frequencies within gene body and surrounding flanking regions.
-                    The fold chage of average contact frequencies (ACFs) within surrounding regions are calculated.
+                 The fold chage values of average contact frequency (CF) are calculated.
-                    e.g. The value 0.2 means (Control ACFs) > (1-0.2) X (Treat ACFs).
-                    Default = 0.2 (0 < FC < 1).
+                 e.g. The value 0.1 indicates (Surrounding CF in treatment)/(Surrounding CF in control) < (1 - 0.1)
+                      & (Gene body CF in control)/(Gene body CF in treatment) < (1 - 0.1)

-  -c CUTOFF         The P-value cutoff value for comparing surrounding contact frequencies.
+  -c CUTOFF      The statistical cutoff value for comparing surrounding contact frequencies.
                  Default = 0.05.

+  --pvalue       Using P-value instead of false discovery rate (fdr).
+                 Default = False.
+(Use FDR)

   -o OUTDIR      Path to the output directory where all output files will be written.
                  Default = './'.

-  --norm            Normalize o/e values by the sum of genome-wide surrounding contact frequencies.
+  --unnorm       Normalize o/e values by the sum of genome-wide contact frequencies within gene body or surrounding regions.
                  Default = False.
+(Do normalization)

 ```

 ### Example run

 ```
-python3 HiGDTdiff.py -pk1 example/Athaliana_Control.250BP.matrix.pickle -pk2 example/Athaliana_Treat.250BP.matrix.pickle -gd1 example/Athaliana_Control.SingleGeneDomain.txt -gd2 example/Athaliana_Treat.SingleGeneDomain.txt
--b Araport11_gene_protein_coding.1-genes.bed -r example/Athaliana_Control.250BP.bed -f 2000 -l 1000 -fc 0.15 -o example -p Athaliana_diff --norm
+python3 HiGDTdiff.py -pk1 example/Control.250BP.matrix.pkl -pk2 example/Treat.250BP.matrix.pkl -b Araport11_gene_protein_coding.1-genes.bed -r example/Control.250BP.bed -f 2000 -l 1000 -fc 0.1 -c 0.05 -o example/ -p Athaliana_diff
 ```

 ### Input information
-All input files except .bed file are produced from ```HiGDT.py```.
+All input files except ```Araport11_gene_protein_coding.1-genes.bed``` file are produced from ```HiGDT.py```.

 ### Output data format
 Output file is generated with the name of {prefix}.HiGDTdiff.out.txt.

-This file contains information of surrounding contact frequencies (SFCs).

 ```
-Label(geneID)  length  avg.SFCs_in_control  avg.SFCs_in_treat  p_value  difference_of_SFCs

-AT1G03660       2499    0.9165746591988603      0.6724238539999999      0.01098992240721745     activated in treatment
-AT1G05160       3628    0.980855183033591       1.3256988979375 0.012483098145865642    activated in control
+GeneID  P-value  Q-value  FoldChange(surrounding contacts)  FoldChange(genebody contacts)  Domain_changes

+AT1G01010    0.91    0.96    0.97    1.06    Not significant
+...
+AT1G01490    0.002    0.027    0.89    1.16    Insulated in treatment
+...
+AT1G01590    5.6e-05    2.3e-03    1.27    0.86    Insulated in control
+...

 ```

-'Activate in treatment' indicates SFCs significantly decreased in treatment Hi-C data
+'Insulated in treatment' indicates the insulation of a single-gene domain is enhanced in treat Hi-C data compared to control Hi-C data

 ## PileUpImage.py